Panic at the ISCO: time-varying double-peaked broad lines from evolving accretion disks are common amongst optically variable AGN: Spectroscopic classification of DPEs

 In order to separate the visually classifiable DPEs from other broad-line AGN without a dip between shoulders or a velocity-offset peak, we applied cutoffs to particular disk parameters.
 We found that requiring an inclination angle $i>14$\textdegree, turbulent broadening $\sigma>600$ km/s, and inner radius $\xi_1<1200$ was extremely effective at identifying almost all classical DPEs with obvious shoulders or asymmetries such as those shown in Figure \ref{fig:profile_egs}, while removing AGN with more symmetric profiles monotonically increasing to the central velocity.
 The distributions of the three parameters used for DPE classification and their cutoffs are shown in Figure \ref{fig:disksplit}.
 The cutoffs resulted in automatic classification of 260 sources as DPEs and 1042 as `normal' broad-line AGN.
 We then visually inspected both samples to ensure that all DPE candidates had either: a clear dip or plateau between shoulders, a velocity offset between the peak of the broad line and the H$\alpha$ narrow line $>500$ km/s, or a $>0.8$ flux ratio asymmetry between red and blue peaks.
 We found that 22 DPE candidates did not have clear evidence for any of these features and they were moved to the control sample.
 Similarly, we inspected the control sample for spectra containing the aforementioned features of a DPE profile, and found that 12 DPEs were missed by the disk parameter classification criteria.
 These were moved from the control sample to the DPE sample.

 Our automatic classification procedure, followed by visual reclassification of 34 (3\%) of spectra, resulted in final sample sizes of 250 DPEs and 1052 control AGN.
 This resulted in 19.2\% of our strongly variable broad-line AGN sample being classified as DPEs.
+The positions and redshifts of the 250 objects classified as DPEs are presented in Table \ref{table:ztfcands}.
 The best-fit H$\alpha$ disk parameters of the objects classified as DPEs are shown in Table \ref{table:diskparams} and histograms of each parameter are shown in the Appendix in Figure \ref{fig:diskDPEvsAGN}.

 In Figure \ref{fig:sampleprop} we show three key quantities derived from the disk modeling for the DPE and control AGN samples.
 Firstly, we show that the two samples are well-separated when we plot their distributions of $\sin i/\sqrt{\xi_2}$, which describes the separation between the blue and red shoulders in the circular disk model.
 This indicates that our sample separation criteria has achieved what we expect - to discriminate between broad-lines with well-separated shoulders, regardless of their relative strengths (which may be affected by phenomena such as spiral arms).
 Secondly, we show the outer to inner radius ratio $\xi_2/\xi_1$, which determines how distinct the two peaks of the profile appear and how “boxy” the profile appears.
 We find that the DPEs tend to have larger ratios of $\xi_2/\xi_1$.
 Finally, we show the redshift distribution of the two populations, where we can see that our classification criteria is not strongly biased by redshift for our redshift range of $z<0.4$.